easyparcel/nextgen-integration-doc/Import/README.md

-# Welcome to Easyparcel AppHub
+# Welcome to Easyparcel AppHub(Import)
+The import version allows you to import orders from your E-Commerce store into your EasyParcel account for fulfillment.
+With this version, you'll manage orders through the EasyParcel platform after importing them.

 ### Here you may find guides and documentations and other app related info regarding easyparcel App hub